mkalten/reacTIVision/README.txt

 application bundle's Resources folder.
 Select "Show Package Contents" from the application's context menu in order to access and edit the file.

-The reacTIVision application usually sends the TUIO messages to port 3333 on localhost (127.0.0.1)
+The reacTIVision application usually sends the TUIO/UDP messages to port 3333 on localhost (127.0.0.1).
+Alternative transport types are tcp, web and flc for TUIO/TCP, TUIO/WEB (Websocket) as well as TUIO/FLC (Flash Local Connection).

-You can change this setting by adding or editing the XML tag
+You can change this setting by editing or adding the XML tag
-<tuio host="127.0.0.1" port="3333"> to the configuration.
+<tuio type="udp" host="127.0.0.1" port="3333"> to the configuration.
+Multiple (up to 32) simultaneous TUIO transport options are allowed.

-The <fiducial engine="amoeba" tree="default"/> XML tag lets you select the fiducial engine or an alternative amoeba tree order.
+The <fiducial amoeba="default" yamaarashi="false" /> XML tag lets you
+select the default or alternative (small,tiny) amoeba fiducial set, or you can point to an alternative "amoeba.trees" file if available.
-This default engine is using the fast and robust 'amoeba' fiducial set.
+You can also additionally enable the new Yamaarashi fiducal symbols.

 The display attribute defines the default screen upon startup.
 The <image display="dest" equalize="false" gradient="32" tile="10"/>